AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

 Inheritance from regular tagged types
 -------------------------------------

-A class record from a tagged record or a regular interface.
+A class record can inherit from a tagged record or a regular interface.
 A class interface can inherit from a regular interface.
 The opposite is not possible.
-For this to be legal, the tagged record or regular interface inherited from should:
+For this to be legal, the tagged record or regular interface inherited from
+should:

-- Only have primitives which one controlling parameter which is the first one
+- Only have primitives with one controlling parameter which is the first one
 - Have no controlling results
 - Have no access discriminants